There are several different types of partnerships, and the one you choose to form will have distinct implications on how your business operates.

 How they’re structured

 A limited partnership is made up of general and limited partners.
-Both types of partners are entitled to business profits, but have different roles and degrees of liability.
+Both types of partners are entitled to business profits but have different roles and degrees of liability.

-A limited partnership needs at least one general partner to function, because they’re responsible for running the business.
-Limited partners, often referred to as silent partners, contribute capital to the partnership but don’t manage daily operations.
+A limited partnership needs at least one general partner to function because they’re responsible for running the business.

 Liability Implications